avaneev/biteopt/README.md

 the objective function.
 Note that using categorical variables may not be effective, because they require combinatorial search.
 Binary variables may be used, in small quantities (otherwise the problem usually transforms into a combinatorial problem as well).
-While not very fast, BiteOpt is able to solve binary combinatorial problems if the cost function is formulated as a sum of differences between bit values and continuous variables in the range [0; 1].

-Equality and non-equality constraints can be implemented as penalties.
+Equality and non-equality constraints - both linear and non-linear - can be implemented as penalties.
 The author has found a general effective approach to apply constraints via penalties.
 While penalties are not well-regarded in research community, BiteOpt handles constraint penalties extremely well, but usually requiring a large iteration budget (suitable for inexpensive objective functions).

-In the code below, `n_con` is the number of constraints, `con_notmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear positive penalty values for each constraint; a penalty value should be set to 0 if it meets the tolerance (a penalty value should be offseted by tolerance factor to make smooth approach towards 0).
+In the code below, `n_con` is the number of constraints, `con_notmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of positive penalty values for each constraint; a penalty value should be set to 0, if it meets the tolerance (a penalty value should be offseted by tolerance factor to make smooth approach towards 0).
 For derivative-free methods, a suggested constraint tolerance is 10<sup>-4</sup>, but a more common 10<sup>-6</sup> can be also used; lower values are not advised for use.
 Models with up to 200 constraints, both equalities and non-equalities, were tested with this method.
-In practice, on a large set of problems, this method finds a feasible solution in up to 97% of cases.
+In practice, on a large set of problems, this method finds a feasible solution in up to 96% of cases (with 20-30 attempts per problem).

 ```c
 real_value = cost;